Severe Haemophilia A

 People living with haemophilia need to replace the missing clotting factor.
 In the past this came from plasma, while today many haemophilia patients are treated with recombinant, or synthetic, clotting factor replacement therapy, although this can be unavailable in countries with limited health resources.12

-Patients typically require routine intravenous infusions 2-3 times per week to maintain target levels of clotting factors, and many struggle to commit to this time-intensive routine.13,14 Even on newer non-factor replacement therapies, infusions can still be required from once a week to twice a month.14
+Patients typically require routine intravenous infusions 2-3 times per week to maintain target levels of clotting factors, and many struggle to commit to this time-intensive routine.13,14 Even on newer non-factor replacement therapies, injections can still be required from once a week to twice a month.14

 In addition, approximately 30% of people living with haemophilia will develop an inhibitor to their treatment, meaning their body will reject this, leaving them without a treatment option.11